starnowski/posmulten/README.md

 )
 TABLESPACE pg_default;
 ```
-Table has relation to itself (comment has its parent).
+The table has a relation to itself (the comment has its parent).
-Below is example how to define foreign key constraint with builder component.
+Below is an example of how to define foreign key constraints with the builder component.
 ```java
 import com.github.starnowski.posmulten.postgresql.core.context.ISharedSchemaContext;
 import com.github.starnowski.posmulten.postgresql.core.context.DefaultSharedSchemaContextBuilder;